Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Experimental Results

-For instance, there are $128$ ground-truth patches that are considered for Arja and \toolname detects $116$ of them.
+For instance, there are $129$ ground-truth patches for Arja and \toolname detects $117$ of them.
 Consequently, the recall for Arja is $0.90$. \toolname has the lowest recall for Elixir ($0.83$) and the highest one for jMutRepair, a perfect recall of $1$.
-The total recall is $0.92$.

-Since \toolname is the first tool of its type, there is no other work that we can directly compare against.
-However, a close task is just-in-time defect prediction, which is about predicting whether or not a code change introduces new bugs~\cite{pascarella2019fine}.
-To give a sense of perspective, the recall of a state-of-the-art tool in this area is $0.65$ \cite{pascarella2019fine}, which is well below our recall of $0.92$.
+The total recall is $0.92$, this is arguably a high recall, in line with the state-of-the-art related tool PPD \cite{madeiral:hal-01851813} (the total recall of PPD is $0.92$ as well).

 \autoref{lst:npefix_ex} is an example of a NPEfix ground-truth patch that is detected by \toolname.
 In contrast, \autoref{lst:recall_ex} shows an example of a GenProg ground-truth patch that is not detected.
 In this example, GenProg replaces the statement in line 2 with the statement in line 3.
 However, \toolname finds that the only change is removing ``-index-1'' argument.
-Consequently, this patch is is not detected as a GenProg repair-space patch.
-This shows that our pattern encoding is not perfect, it may miss some cases.
+Consequently, this patch is not detected as a GenProg repair-space patch.
+This shows that encoding the search space of a repair approach is fundamentally hard, and that a strategy specification may miss some cases.

-\begin{framed} \textbf{Answer to RQ3: \rqthree} \\ Out of $723$ ground-truth cases, we compute that the recall of \toolname is $0.92$, which is arguably high.
-Moreover, per repair system, the recall has a minimum $0.83$ and a median of $0.905$.
-Therefore, we conclude that \toolname can be trusted in terms of detecting commits that actually lie in search spaces of program repair.
-Researchers in program repair can rely on \toolname to perform a longitudinal analysis of other open-source projects that are not in the considered benchmark. \end{framed}
+\begin{mdframed} \textbf{Answer to RQ3: \rqthree} \\ Out of $729$ ground-truth cases, we compute that the recall of \toolname is $0.92$, which is on par or higher than the closest related tools.
+Per repair approach, the recall has a minimum $0.83$ and a median of $0.90$, which is consistently high.
+Therefore, we conclude that \toolname can be trusted in terms of detecting commits that actually lie in the search space of program repair approaches.
+Practitioners can rely on \toolname to compute commit coverage on their projects before doing the heavy-duty work of configuring and integrating the actual tool. \end{mdframed}